jundalisay/superb/content/en/research/hume/treatise/book-1/part-3/section-12.md

+---
-Section 12: The Probability of Causes
+title: "The Probability of Causes"
+heading: Section 12
+description: "Education is disclaimed by philosophy as a fallacious assent to any opinion"
+image: /covers/treatise.jpg
+weight: 24
+author: David Hume
+icon: /avatars/hume.png
+---

-There are Three Origins of Chances: Experience, Contrariety, Analogy My explanation of the probability of chances is only for explaining the probability of causes.
+## There are 3 Origins of Chances: Experience, Contrariety, Analogy

+My explanation of the probability of chances is only for explaining the probability of causes.

 Philosophers say that what the vulgar call 'chance' is just a secret and concealed cause.